shopware/docs/products/digital-sales-rooms/configuration.md

 ### Appointments

 - *Default appointment domain* - This select box shows the list of domains of all sale channels.
-You should choose the DSR domain from [this section](./installation/app-installation.md#setup-sales-channel-for-dsr)
+You should choose the *Digital Sales Rooms* domain from [this section](./installation/app-installation.md#setup-sales-channel-for-dsr)

 ### Video and Audio
 - *API base url* - use value `https://api.daily.co/v1/`